sripadsirik/bouncE/README.md

 👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices

+👉 **Interactive Learning**: The platform features interactive podcasts and lessons that explain complex financial concepts in a fun and engaging manner.

+👉 **AI Integration**: Advanced AI tools power features like chat and personalized insights, helping users navigate financial information and receive tailored recommendations.

 and many more, including code architecture and reusability

 ## <a name="quick-start">🤸 Quick Start</a>